himanshu6956/Clear-Connect/README.md

 ![google-authentication](./WebApp/google-authenticate.png)<br>

-2. After google authentication user can either choose to join a new meeting or join an existing meeting either through invite mail or by entering the meeting-room ID<br>
+2. After google authentication user can either choose to join a new meeting or join an existing meeting by entering the meeting-room ID<br>

 ![Start-page](./WebApp/start-page.png)<br>